 What To Do When You Cannot Login To A Mac

 If you cannot login to Mac, you can try resetting your password.
 You have several options to reset your account password.
-You can do so by changing it from an admin account, using Single-User mode, Apple ID or Recovery Mode.
+You can do so by changing it from an admin account, using Single-User mode, Apple ID, or Recovery Mode.

 When setting up login options for your Macbook Pro, you can choose whether you want your laptop to require a login password every time you access it or not.
-If your login settings require a password every time, you may someday face a problem while logging into your Macbook.
+If your login settings require a password every time, you may occasionally face a problem while logging into your Macbook.